Joseph Plunkett: In popular culture

 The Irish ballad "Grace", written by Seán and Frank O'Meara, is a monologue of Plunkett expressing his love to Grace and his love for the cause of Irish independence in the small hours before his execution.
-The ballad has been notably covered by Jim McCann.
+The ballad has been notably covered by The Wolfe Tones and Jim McCann.

-He is also mentioned in the Irish rebel song “Seán South of Garryowen”.
+He is also mentioned in the Irish rebel song "Seán South of Garryowen".

-American composer Florence Turner-Maley used Plunkett’s text in her song “I See Him Everywhere.”
+American composer Florence Turner-Maley used Plunkett's text in her song "I See Him Everywhere."

 His religious poem "I See His Blood upon the Rose" is well-known in Ireland.

+Plunkett was portrayed by London actor, Frank Bourke for a documentary mini series, 1916 The Easter Seven.